Does Pet Insurance Cover Hereditary Conditions?

 • Kidney disease

 Some of these conditions are fairly common and can result in expensive veterinary bills.
 For example, a luxating patella surgery for dogs can cost up to $5,000 per leg.
-To help offset some of those expenses, you may want to consider dog insurance or cat insurance.
+To help cover some of those expenses, you may want to consider dog insurance or cat insurance.

 Diagnosis and Treatment of Hereditary Conditions